 6 Ways to Improve your Quality of Life as you Age

 Our bodies will break down as we age to one degree or another.
 However, there is plenty we can do to slow that decline.
-Eating right and regular exercise as early in life as possible is a first step towards improving physical and mental health during the aging process.
+Eating right, regular exercise, and staying socially active as early in life as possible is the first step towards improving physical and mental health during the aging process.

-Physical activity is also a great way for seniors to stay healthy as well as prevent chronic disease and lower the risk of heart disease and heart attacks.
-While aging may reduce the ability to bench press heavy weights or play competitive tennis, lifelong exercise is vital for improving seniors’ health related to the quality of life.
 The best exercise for older adults is whatever physical activity they enjoy doing most.
-However, for older people, exercise in the water has added benefits.
+However, for older people, exercise in the water has added health benefits.
 Water uses buoyancy to relieve stress on joints and prevent falls.

 Many senior living communities facilitate this lifestyle by providing daily exercise classes, pools, and instructor-led activities like yoga, water aerobics, and tai chi.